SilviaEiden/UFOs/README.md

 https://user-images.githubusercontent.com/95309815/156206558-a978ceb5-cba0-4769-bd31-aaf126460bd9.mov

-As shown here, there are placeholders in each filter to guide the user on how to enter a search value.
+As shown here, there are placeholders for each filter to guide the user on how to write a search entry.
 For example, to enter a date the format to follow is month/day/year or 1/10/2020 as displayed.

 <p float="left">
   <img src="Readme_Images/filter.png" width="200" height="450" />
 </p>

-Lastly, the registered UFO sightings data is displayed as a table organized by date, city, state, country, shape, duration, and comments.
+Lastly, the registered UFO sightings data is presented as a table organized by date, city, state, country, shape, duration, and comments.

 ![data_columns1](Readme_Images/data_columns1.png)

 ## Summary

-The UFO Sightings dynamic webpage includes great features, however there is a drawback to it.
+The UFO Sightings webpage has great features, however there is a drawback to it.
 In the filter's search bar, the data is case sensitive and does not allow for misspelling nor incomplete entries.
 This truly limits the filter search capability, therefore limiting the volume of data output.
 For example, one would enter La Mesa using upper case for both words as it is a city located in California.
 However, the city data is saved using lower case and as such, will not recognize the entry as shown below.

 ![La_Mesa](Readme_Images/La_Mesa.png)